EOSIO/welcome/docs/60_eosio-getting-started-guide/10_installation-guides/25_installing-keosd.md

 link_text: Installing Keosd
 ---

-It is recommended that you install the EOSIO prebuilt binaries, these binaries will install `nodeos`, `cleos`, and `keosd`.
+The installation process will install `nodeos`, `cleos`, and `keosd`, the components required to run and interact with a blockchain.

+[Keosd](https://developers.eos.io/welcome/latest/glossary/index/#keosd) securely stores private keys and is used by [Cleos.](https://developers.eos.io/welcome/latest/glossary/index/#cleos)

 Follow this link [Installation Guide](https://developers.eos.io/manuals/eos/latest/install/index) for more information.

-## What's Next?
-- [Install the CDT](./04_install-the-CDT.md): Steps to install the EOSIO Contract Development Toolkit (CDT) on your system.